-So for months before I left, my desire was to immerse myself in the St.John's music culture.
-I wanted to see a new band every night, I wanted to converse in order to understand how this musical community thrived on an island so harsh and barren it is known as The Rock.
+For months before I left, my desire was to immerse myself in the St.John's music culture.
+I wanted to see a new band every night.
+I wanted to converse in order to understand how this musical community thrived on an island so harsh and barren it is known as The Rock.

-Apparently the answer was in the question.
-Almost every musician/artist I talked to had the same theory, which I am going to paraphrase using a Dylan Thomas quote:
+Apparently the answer was in the question; almost every musician/artist I talked to had the same theory, which I am going to use a Dylan Thomas quote to describe:

 "Good men, the last wave by, crying how bright